ebuddj/2021-world_leaders_trips/README.md

 The data is unified and holds data for 952 trips between 2001 and 2020.

 The data has been collected and sourced by Yle/Finland.
 [Original story](https://yle.fi/uutiset/3-11662994) by Yle/Finland.
+See also Satu Helin's [Github](https://github.com/Satuhelin/Thesis) for the original scraper and draft visualisations.

 **Sources**
 * Kreml